 - B.A., English Literature (cum laude), Yale University

-Tamar Birckhead is an associate professor of law at the University of North Carolina at Chapel Hill where she teaches the Juvenile Justice Clinic, the criminal lawyering process, and juvenile courts and delinquency.
+Tamar Birckhead is an associate professor of law and the Interim Director of Clinical Programs at the University of North Carolina at Chapel Hill where she teaches the Juvenile Justice Clinic, the criminal lawyering process, and juvenile courts and delinquency.
 Her research interests focus on issues related to juvenile justice policy and reform, criminal law and procedure, indigent criminal defense, and the criminalization of poverty.

 Licensed to practice in North Carolina, New York, and Massachusetts, Professor Birckhead has been a frequent lecturer at continuing legal education programs across the United States as well as a faculty member at the Trial Advocacy Workshop at Harvard Law School.
 She is a member of both the board and the advisory committee of the Campaign for the Fair Sentencing of Youth.
 She is president of the board for the North Carolina Center on Actual Innocence and has been a member of the executive council of the Juvenile Justice and Children's Rights Section of the North Carolina Bar Association.
-She is also a member of the advisory board for the North Carolina Juvenile Defender as well as a member of the Criminal Defense Section and the Juvenile Defender Section of the North Carolina Academy of Trial Lawyers.
+She is also a member of the advisory board for the North Carolina Juvenile Defender.
 Professor Birckhead received her B.A. degree in English literature with honors from Yale University and her J.D. with honors from Harvard Law School, where she served as Recent Developments Editor of the Harvard Women's Law Journal.

 Follow Professor Birckhead on Twitter: @tamarbirckhead